MarcoCrepaldi-iit/mOISC-dRISC/README.md

 # mOISC-dRISC

-This is an open source implementation of a multi-One Instruction Set Processor (mOISC) based on 14 execution modes for microcontroller applications.
+This is an open source implementation of a multi-One Instruction Set Processor (mOISC) or dynamic Reduced Instruction Set Computer (dRISC) based on 14 execution modes, for microcontroller applications.

 This repository comprises a basic compilation and translation toolchain from C source code compiled with LLVM and LLVM assembly to the mOISC assembler. mOISC can be used for educational purposes or other research activities, for instance devising other architectures.